About Hot Metal Strings

 Founder of Hot Metal Strings, Maureen was born and raised in the heart of Mexico and has embraced many styles and genres from classical and tango to rock and light jazz.
-She is a member of the tango ensemble in Pittsburgh, PA, Aquitango, and violinist for the cross-genre ensemble Forest of the Americas in Mexico.
-Her improvisational skills have led to recordings with Vineyard Music on their Spanish CD and with the acclaimed Latin rock band ROJO.

-As a solo concert violinist, Conlon has performed to much acclaim on many stages throughout Latin America, Europe, and the U.S. Due to her passion for chamber music she co-founded the Trio Nova Mundi in 2001 with whom she has performed throughout various concert venues in Latin American and the U.S. including appearances as soloists with the Atlanta Virtuosi orchestra in Atlanta, GA.
+As a solo concert violinist, Conlon has performed to much acclaim on many stages throughout Latin America, Europe, and the U.S. Due to her passion for chamber music she co-founded the Trio Nova Mundi in 2001 with whom she has performed throughout various concert venues in Latin America, Africa, and the U.S. including appearances as soloists with the Atlanta Virtuosi orchestra in Atlanta, GA.
 While at Rice University they were awarded the Ralph A. Anderson music scholarship award.
 Maureen has garnered many first prizes and placed at many competitions nationally and internationally.

 Her keen interest and devotion to music and especially the violin began at a very early age but it was several years later that she would begin lessons with Pedro Gasca and later with Gilberto Nunez in her hometown of San Miguel de Allende, Guanajuato Mexico.
 She earned her Bachelors in Music Performance at the Shepherd School of Music at Rice University in Houston, TX with Kenneth Goldsmith and her Masters in Violin Performance as a graduate assistant to Jim Lyon at the Penn State University where she was concertmaster of the Penn State Orchestra and Baroque Ensemble in addition to playing first violin of the graduate string quartet.
-She recently completed a Performance Residency at Carnegie-Mellon University studying with the former Pittsburgh Symphony concertmaster, Andres Cardenes.
+She completed a Performance Residency at Carnegie-Mellon University studying with the former Pittsburgh Symphony concertmaster, Andres Cardenes.

 Maureen loves dancing, watching movies, and eating great food when she isn’t making music.
 She teaches many violin students and loves sharing all she has been imparted along the way.
 She lives in Pittsburgh, PA with husband, Michael Dorosh.